 Enjoy Delicious Maine Seafood on VBT’s Tours in Acadia National Park

-On the first night of our Maine Coast: Purely Acadia biking tour, guests will enjoy a welcome reception over a lobster bake dinner at our inn.
+On the first night of our Maine Coast: Purely Acadia biking tour, guests will enjoy a welcome reception over a lobster bake dinner at the Bar Harbor Inn.
 A traditional lobster bake consists of taking fresh lobster and clams as well as potatoes, corn and other root vegetables and wrapping them in seaweed and cooking them together over a wood fire.
 If that sound like a lot of work, don’t worry, our inn’s chefs do the cooking and all you have to do is enjoy the sweeping views of Frenchman Bay, meet your fellow travelers, and enjoy the fresh taste of Maine seafood.

 During your nights spent in Bar Harbor, you’ll have plenty of time on your own to browse the town’s charming gift shops and boutiques for books with delicious local seafood recipes and fun lobster-themed souvenirs.
 A delicious spot for a lobster dinner (or even a quick lobster roll) is Stewman’s Lobster Pound, located on the water just a couple blocks from our inn.
 At Stewman’s you can actually view the lobsters in their tanks before they’re cooked up right on the spot for you to enjoy.
 If you’d like to take some lobsters home with you, local Maine fish markets like Parsons Lobster will pack the tasty crustaceans in an air-travel safe cooler for your flight home.